Lead Opinion

 Having held that there can be no judicially crafted exception to the rule of finality and that a breach of the duty to assist cannot constitute CUE, we turn now to the facts of this case.

 Mr. Cook served in the United States Army from August of 1942 to December of 1945.
 His service medical records contain a March 1945 diagnosis of “psychoneurosis, anxiety type.”
 When he was recalled for service in 1950, an examination found that he was “not qualified for active duty due to his ulcer.”
 In 1952, Mr. Cook submitted a benefits claim to the RO for service connection for “Stomach Trouble Nervous Stomach.”
 A physical examination revealed a duodenal ulcer.
-In a neuropsychiatric examination the attending physician noted:
+In a neu-ropsychiatric examination the attending physician noted:

 The present day idea is, generally, that a peptic ulcer may be a visceral expression of long continued anxiety.
 In this case, a diagnosis of duodenal ulcer has been established.
 A dual diagnosis should not be made, but it should be clear that the diagnosis of duodenal ulcer includes a psychic or emotional component.

 In June of 1952, the RO denied service connection for “stomach trouble and nervousness.”
-It stated that Mr. Cook‘s ulcer was not incurred or aggravated in service and that the most recent examination had not revealed nervousness.
+It stated that Mr. Cook’s ulcer was not incurred or aggravated in sendee and that the most recent examination had not revealed nervousness.
 The RO also stated that the “[neuropsychiatric] examination revealed no evidence of a psychiatric disability.”

 Mr. Cook did not appeal the RO decision to the Board; it therefore became final.
-See
+See 38 U.S.C. § 709 (1952).

 Subsequently, in a single-judge unpublished decision, the Veterans Court affirmed the decision of the Board.
 The court first held that the alleged deficiencies in the RO’s 1952 decision did not constitute CUE.
 The court then rejected Mr. Cook’s argument that the RO’s failure to give him an adequate medical examination in 1952 violated its duty to assist him, so as to render the 1952 decision not final and make the date of that decision the effective date of his benefits.
 As to whether Mr. Cook’s claim fit within the exception to the rule of finality created by Hayre, the court concluded that even if Mr. Cook had established a breach of the duty to assist, the failure to provide him with an appropriate medical examination did not rise to the level of the “grave procedural error” found in Hayre.

 We affirm the decision of the Veterans Court.
 In Part I of this opinion, we have overruled Hayre insofar as it holds that the existence of “grave procedural error” renders a decision of the VA non-final.
-In Part II, we have held that a failure of the VA to assist the veteran to the extent required by applicable law and regulations cannot constitute CUE under
+In Part II, we have held that a failure of the VA to assist the veteran to the extent required by applicable law and regulations cannot constitute CUE under 38 U.S.C. § 5109A.
+In the face of these rulings, Mr. Cook’s claim for an earlier effective date for his service-connected disability benefits must fail, because the rulings leave Mr. Cook without any ground upon which to claim an earlier effective date.

 CONCLUSION